Joessameldinq/Chess-Master-CSED28-/README.md

 - Captured pieces are shown right the board in two columns for each player
 - The game mode support showing current turn , last move and half move clock.
 - It also supports sound effects for moving pieces, capturing , enpassent , castling , pawn promotion , mate , check and stalemate
-- A screen is shown after game end show the final result (white wins , black wins or stalemate).
+- A screen is shown after game end show the final result (white wins , black wins , stalemate, insufficient material or reptition).
 - Threatened king (king in check) is highlighted in red.
 - If king in check , a message box appears in the screen.
 - Last move squares (from and to squares) are highlighted in yellow.